Quantifying Information Loss under Coarse-Grained Partitions: A Discrete Framework for Explainable Artificial Intelligence: Discussion

-CGPs have demonstrated that the rationality of coarse evaluations, as argued by CE, can be rigorously analyzed.
-The coarse evaluations we use in daily life---for instance, the assessment that ``Olivia received an excellent grade on her mathematics test''---exhibit a structured mathematical form within CGPs.
-The fact that an evaluation is coarse---for example, that Olivia's specific score difference from other students who also received an ``excellent'' rating is intentionally disregarded---does not imply that the evaluation is ambiguous.
-Here, we can clearly distinguish between coarseness and ambiguity in assessment.
+We show that the core ideas of CE can be given a precise mathematical formulation.
+Coarse evaluations in everyday life---for example, the statement that ``Olivia received an excellent grade on her mathematics test''---exhibit a clear mathematical structure within the framework of coarse-grained partitions.
+The fact that an evaluation is coarse---for instance, that Olivia's exact score difference from other students who also received an ``excellent'' rating is intentionally ignored---does not mean that the evaluation is ambiguous.
+In this sense, CGPs make it possible to distinguish clearly between coarseness and ambiguity in assessment.
+Therefore, CE's attempt to distinguish coarse evaluations from arbitrary or haphazard evaluations can be justified mathematically.